Co-Founder-MSN, RN, APRN-CNP

 During this time he worked as a staff nurse with medical/surgical, orthopedic, oncology and hospice patients.
 Upon graduation he was awarded the department’s Outstanding Graduate Student Award.
 During his studies, he owned 2-flat apartment in the Lincoln Square neighborhood of Chicago.
 There he installed a keyhole bed permaculture garden with an herb spiral and planted several multigraft fruit trees.
 As their previous relationships were ending, he and Christine met on Green Singles and bonded over a shared dream that they each had been cultivating independently.
 After Christine drove out from Cleveland to visit him in Chicago, it was clear to them both that something bigger had brought them together.

-Over the course of the next couple years, they sustained their long-distance relationship and eventually in 2013, Michael moved back to the Cleveland area and began his career as a nurse practitioner working at an integrative medicine clinic and for University Hospitals, working, once again, in nursing homes, serving our most vulnerable elders.
+Over the course of the next couple years, they sustained their long-distance relationship and eventually in 2013, Michael moved back to the Cleveland area and began his career as a nurse practitioner working at an integrative medicine clinic and for a hospital system, working, once again, in nursing homes, serving our most vulnerable elders.
 Not long after celebrating the birth of their first child, Christine and Michael bought their 23 acre homestead in 2014 which they promptly began to transform into a permaculture demonstration center – with keyhole beds, medicine wheel garden, a hugelswale orchard, a food forest, perennial swales, becoming home to goats, chickens, bees, sheep, and an ever increasing amount of biodiversity that they have begun to track on iNaturalist.

-After working for over 4 years in the nursing homes and serving as the Clinical Lead for a group of a dozen nurse practitioners at UH’s Center for Lifelong Health, and after the birth of Michael and Christine’s second child, he pursued an opportunity in primary care for 2 years, before eventually returning to his nursing home work, again drawn by his interest in serving the well-being of our elders.
+After working for over 4 years in the nursing homes and serving as the Clinical Lead for a group of a dozen nurse practitioners, and after the birth of Michael and Christine’s second child, he pursued an opportunity in primary care for 2 years, before eventually returning to his nursing home work, again drawn by his interest in serving the well-being of our elders.
 He also was recruited to work for Lakeland Community College as a med-surg clinical instructor.
 Then, suddenly, an additional 98 acre property contiguous with their original homestead came up for sale.
 With a lot of help, they purchased the property, which would soon become known as Resilient Acres.